How to Fix “Bddci.sys” Blue Screen Error on Windows

 Repairing Corrupted System Components

-4. Finally, restart your PC and upon reboot, check if bddci sys Blue Screen error is resolved.
+4. After both scans are complete, restart your computer and see if the bddci.sys Blue Screen error is resolved.

-1. Click on the Windows icon on your taskbar and select the power icon.
+1. Click the Windows icon in your taskbar and select the power icon.

 Restarting the PC

-3. Then click Troubleshoot and select Advanced Options.
+3. When the menu opens, click Troubleshoot and then Advanced Options.

 Opening up the Advanced Options menu